nus-cs2113-AY2324S2/ip/docs/README.md

 - delete 1

 Tip: You can perform _list_ to view the current list of tasks before choosing which one to delete.

+### Find a task: find

+Finds tasks that contain the specified keyword from the task list

+Format: find KEYWORD

+Examples:
+- find book